Adolf Slaby: Radio

 As a result of his personal friendship with the head of English telegraph administration, Sir William Henry Preece (1834–1917), Slaby participated with the help of his assistant Georg Graf von Arco from 1897 in Marconi's experiments with wireless telegraphy across the English Channel.
 He recognized immediately the meaning of this invention, and repeated the experiments in Berlin, leading to the development of essential kinetic and technical concepts.
 The Emperor and the military authorities were very interested by the result.

-The wireless telegraphy – trials took place first at the Technical University of Berlin, and then between Church of the Redeemer, Sacrow and the marine station Kongsnaes in Potsdam.
+The wireless telegraphy – trials took place first at TH Berlin, and then between Church of the Redeemer, Sacrow and the marine station Kongsnaes in Potsdam.
 On 7 October 1897, he established a 21-kilometer radio link between Schöneberg and Rangsdorf, a world record at the time.
 The following summer, he established a link between Berlin to Jüterbog with the end-points being over 60 km apart.
 Crucial improvements led to the success, not of spark gap transmission antennas as used by Marconi, but inductive antennas.